TL;DR

 Curriki

-Curriki is a well-known and leading K-12 (global) community for instructors, students and also parents to share create and search open learning resources which may improve the effectiveness of teachers along with students’ outcome.
+Curriki is a well-known and leading K-12 (global) community for instructors, students, and parents to share, create, and search open learning resources which may improve the effectiveness of teachers along with students’ outcomes.

 This open educational resource platform gives academics, educators, students, and parents a meeting ground to share educational material worldwide.
 Curriki provides an excellent solution to publish materials for the general public, and it also offers solutions for some expert reviews.
 The tool offers OER for technical education, arts, education, health, educational technology, media and information literacy, science, mathematics, and others.